 In 2010 the Ryan Newman Foundation developed Newman's Pup Crew.
 The idea of having stuffed dogs that mirror the Newman’s own 6-pack: Digger, Dunkin, Fred, Harley, Mopar and Socks hopes to spark interest and awareness in children about the importance of animal education.

-In 2010, the Ryan Newman Foundation and Iams partnered with Second Harvest Food Bank of Charlotte to provide assistance with the Backpack Program for children in Troutman, North Carolina.
+In 2010, the Ryan Newman Foundation partnered with Second Harvest Food Bank of Charlotte to provide assistance with the Backpack Program for children in Troutman, North Carolina.
 The program is designed to meet the needs of hungry children at times when resources are not available, such as weekends and school vacation.
 The backpacks are filled with food to take home on the weekends.
-Iams donated 2,000 bags of dog/cat food for the pets of those who are in need of assistance.
+There were 2,000 bags of dog/cat food donated for the pets of those who are in need of assistance.

 Ryan Newman has been a fan of the great outdoors for as long as he can remember.
 From late-night campfires to pre-dawn fishing trips with his grandfather, Ryan spent his childhood exploring the natural world around him.
 Today, when Ryan’s not behind the wheel of his #39 US Army/Haas Automation Chevrolet in the NASCAR Sprint Cup Series, he can often be found hunting or fishing across the country.
 In 2006, the Ryan Newman Foundation awarded a $10,000 grant to Trout Unlimited whose mission is to conserve, protect and restore North America’s trout and salmon fisheries and their watersheds.
 The foundation is also working with the conservation organization to develop programs that enable individuals to help protect rivers, lakes and streams.